vippsas/vipps-qr-api/qr-api-guide.md

 | `Accept` | `text/targetUrl` | Returns the target URL of the QR |

-The `qrContent` that points to `https://qr.vipps.no` is a shortened URL that will be recognized and opened in the Vipps app when scanned from native camera.
+The `qrContent` that points to `https://qr.vipps.no` is a shortened URL that will be recognized and opened in the Vipps or MobilePay app when scanned from native camera.

 **Please note:** It is possible to create your own QR code with the `qrContent`.
 This will require an approval from Vipps MobilePay before use, so we can validate